|Title||Start Date & Time||End Date & Time|

 Yes.
 You may search for and access University of Colorado Boulder’s content directly in the iTunes Store.
 Look for University of Colorado Boulder in the “iTunes U” section.

 Any University of Colorado Boulder faculty member, staff member, or student may submit content to the University’s iTunes U site.
-Submitted content is reviewed for adherence with technical requirements, copyright and quality standards before being posted.
-Other individuals who wish to submit content may contact us at iTunesCU@Colorado.EDU.
+Submitted content is reviewed for adherence with technical requirements, copyright, and quality standards before being posted.
+Other individuals who wish to submit content may contact the IT Service Center at 303-735-4357 (5-HELP) or email firstname.lastname@example.org.

-Yes, but due to legal restrictions regarding student work, to verify their identity, and to assure we have their consent, students must submit their content directly from their University of Colorado email accounts.
-We cannot accept student-created work directly from professors/instructors.
-Students interested in submitting their work for hosting on iTunes U should email firstname.lastname@example.org for further directions
+Yes, but due to legal restrictions regarding student work, to verify their identity, and to assure we have their consent, students must submit their content directly.
+Students interested in submitting their work for hosting on iTunes U should email email@example.com for further directions.

 Appropriate content may describe University-related activities; interview University faculty, staff, students, or alumni; or feature speakers, programs or performances sponsored by the University or held on campus.
 Submitted content is reviewed for adherence with technical requirements, copyright and quality standards before being posted.
 Individuals who have questions about the suitability of their content may contact us for more information.